 The TRIRIGA Connector for Watson Analytics gives you the ability to export your TRIRIGA data into Watson Analytics.
 With Watson Analytics, you can tune data, discover insights to help solve your business problems, and display your findings…

-[Admin: To see other related posts, use the Watson tag or Analytics tag.]
+[Admin: As of 2020, IBM Watson Analytics is no longer supported.
+It was replaced by IBM Cognos Analytics.
+To see other related posts, use the Watson tag or Analytics tag.]

 Is there any way to embed the HTML code used for Google Analytics (or similar technologies) within the TRIRIGA code?

 [Admin: This post is related to the 06.05.16 post by Dennis Salguero about Watson Analytics and Cognitive IoT.]